CumulusNetworks/docs/content/cumulus-netq-32/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 <td>hostname:&lt;hostname&gt;,reason:&lt;MLAG error message&gt;</td>
 <td>Error</td>
 <td>An error in an MLAG configuration has been detected.
 For example: Backup IP 10.10.10.1 does not belong to peer.</td>
 <td>Review the MLAG configuration on the identified switch.
-Refer to {{<kb_link url="cumulus-linux-43/Layer-2/Multi-Chassis-Link-Aggregation-MLAG/" text="Multi-Chassis Link Aggregation-MLAG">}}.
+Refer to the MLAG documentation for more information.
 Make any needed changes.</td>
 </tr>
 <tr>
 <td></td>